StoqMA meets distribution testing: with easy witnesses

 Distribution testing techniques inspire an $\MA$ containment of $\eStoqMA$, as \Cref{thm:eStoqMA-in-MA}.
-Precisely, employed with the dual access model defined by Cannonne and Rubinfeld~\cite{CR14}, we obtain an empirical estimation with an inverse-polynomial accuracy of an $\eStoqMA$ verifier's acceptance probability, where both sample complexity and time complexity are efficient.
+Precisely, employed with the dual access model (see \Cref{def:dual-access-model}) adapted from Canonne and Rubinfeld~\cite{CR14}, we obtain an empirical estimation within inverse-polynomial accuracy of an $\eStoqMA$ verifier's acceptance probability, where both sample complexity and time complexity are efficient.

 \begin{theorem}[$\eStoqMA\subseteq\MA$] For any $1/2 \leq b < a \leq 1$ and $a-b\geq 1/\poly(n)$,

 \end{theorem}